UPCOMING CLASS SCHEDULE

 ——> Remember: 3 classes in a row = 1 whole class.

 Learn to make your own fused glass creations!
-Classes are held at Four Purls Yarn Shop in downtown Winter Haven from 1-3 p.m. (unless otherwise noted).
+Classes are held at Four Purls Yarn Shop in downtown Winter Haven on Thursday evenings from 6-8 p.m. (unless otherwise noted).
 The exact class dates are listed at the top of this page.

 One “class” consists of three separate visits of (approximately) two hours each — sometimes longer (generally because we lose track of the time).